Blog

 Why their site is excellent:

 • The navigation bar sections – Why Water?
-Our Work and About Us are perfect to let a new visitor find out more about them.
+Take action and About Us are perfect to let a new visitor find out more about them.

 • The site features well-chosen headings and an organised footer section.

-• With a mobile-friendly and responsive design, the site looks equally good on the small screen.
-The top bar still contains the Donate button for a call to action, but the fundraiser option is moved off so as not to take up too much space.
+• With a mobile-friendly and responsive design, the site looks equally good on a small screen.
+The top bar still contains the Give Now button for a call to action.

 Website: charitywater.org